Skip to Content

 WYOMING

-For example, a single mother of three in Wyoming with no income may receive about $902 in cash aid, $785 in food benefits, and $2,176 in utility support, plus child care assistance and Medicaid coverage.
+A single mother with two children in Wyoming with no income may receive up to $902 in cash assistance, $785 in food benefits, and $2,176 in utility support, along with child care assistance and Medicaid coverage.

 CASH$902